Designations Congruent with Things: Chapter 23

 “Yeah,” he says.

-Dude, I have no idea, Newt thinks, confused.
+Dude, I have no idea, Newt replies, confused.
 This isn’t my area.
 I gave astrophysics a pass.

-Half of you did, maybe, Sagan replies reasonably.
+Half of you did, Sagan replies reasonably.
 If only exobiology could be parsed into a working knowledge of medicine and astrophysics.
 Unfortunately, that doesn’t make any conceptual sense.
-But then, why would it.
+But then, why would it?
 I believe you’re losing consciousness, and your capacity for critical thought is decreasing exponentially.

 Um?
 Newt replies, confused, his hand throbbing with a local acuity in the context of general sensory loss.